 Academic achievement counts for one-half of the evaluation.
 The other sections of the application that illustrate participation and leadership comprise the other half of the evaluation.
 Financial need is not considered.

 Students from Canada or Puerto Rico who will be attending colleges in Canada or Puerto Rico will not be required to take or submit scores from SAT or ACT tests, and their academic rating shall be based on the other academic factors used to evaluate applicants.
-Due to the impact of COVID on availability of standardized testing, in the event a student does not supply test scores to be evaluated, the other academic factors provided will be used instead.
-Students will not be negatively affected by a lack of test scores.

 Selection of recipients is made by Scholarship America.
 In no instance does any officer or employee of Kimberly-Clark Corporation or the Kimberly-Clark Foundation play a part in the selection except for the verification of parent/guardian employment.
 All applicants agree to accept the decision as final.